“An absolutely new idea is one of the rarest things known to man.” - Thomas More

 ---

 When a colleague asked me why I submitted a manuscript for journal publication under pseudonym, I commented on the importance of practicing "a measure of humility in an ocean of unexamined arrogance."
 These experiences have not shaken my resolve.
 If anything, I'm more certain of my position now than I've ever been before.
-From my work as volunteer domestic violence counselor, to my role in the classroom as a professional high school teacher, to my role as a leader in the UTGSU Resistance, to the work I continue to conduct as a researcher, we normalize the abuse that we're unwilling to contend.
+From my work as a volunteer domestic violence counselor, to my role in the classroom as a professional high school teacher, to my role as a leader in the UTGSU Resistance, to the work that I continue to conduct as a researcher, we normalize the abuse that we're unwilling to contend.

 Moreover, I keep letting other people set my win conditions.
 For me to finish my research project despite the neglect, misdirection, and sacrifices necessary to persist in my program is a greater accomplishment from my perspective than if I jumped into an existing research project and finished my doctorate in under four years.
 It'd be a far greater loss if I abandoned my research completely and betrayed the promises that I made to students, parents, colleagues, administrators, and to myself.
 My department may have failed me, but I won't fail them.
 I know what I promised to do.